StPaulis/KAM-TS-Starter/docs/README.md

  ## Issues - Todos
  1) Unit tests for the server startup, that would ensure that the application starts successfully are missing.
- 2) The client app should ensure that full functionality with  e2e tests.
-Protractor is already set, from angular cli.
+ 2) The client app should ensure full functionality with  e2e tests.
+Protractor is already set from angular cli.

  ## Variables